hohlraum/gdsCAD/doc/source/userguide.rst

     bdy = core.Boundary(points)
     bdy.show()

 Transformations
 ^^^^^^^^^^^^^^^

 ``Boundaries`` can be copied, and subjected to the geometric transformations ``rotate``, ``reflect``, ``scale``, and ``translate``.
-There are two ways to transformations to an object, the first is to use the class methods.
-These will apply the transformation in place, the methods all return the object itself so it's easy to chain transformations together.
+There are two ways to make transformations to an object, the first is to use the class methods.
+These will apply the transformation in place, and the methods all return the object itself so it's easy to chain transformations together.
 The alternative is to use the transformation functions found in the ``utils`` module.
 These will make a copy of the object and apply the transformation to the copy.
 These can also can be